 Normally we preflight the aircraft thoroughly before we are about to go flying with it.
 But how about the pilot?
 Did you take a good look at yourself beforehand and are you able to do the intended flight?
 Pilot self assessment is very important to make sure you are safe for flight!

 We must not forget that the same principles apply to our passengers too, I believe that no pilot intentionally wishes to have a sick passenger on board as this might be a risk to the health of those involved.

-You as the pilot must assess yourself to check if you suffer from any illness, use medication or are even sill under influence due to a party the night before and haven't had enough sleep to be fully rested and capable of flying.
+You as the pilot must assess yourself to check if you suffer from any illness, are using any medication or are even still under influence due to a party the night before and haven't had enough sleep to be fully rested and capable of flying.
 This is serious stuff as you are the only one able to fly and land safely.

 As is the case during preflight of an aircraft, where you check certain items involved with its airworthiness, with humans is almost the same and the I'm safe checklist is especially developed for this purpose.
 Which you can see below:

 |Illness?||Do I have any symptoms that would affect your ability to fly today?
 Did you eat adequately?
 Feeling feverish or having a cold?
 These symptoms affect your decision ability.|